csmitha/ChatBot-SpringBoot-Backend/README.md

-3) Enter username - “TTom”  and  password “123456” on the Login screen to navigate to chat screen.
+3) Enter username - â€œTTomâ€  and  password â€œ123456â€ on the Login screen to navigate to chat screen.

-4) Enter username - “JRobert”  and  password “123456” on the Login screen to navigate to chat screen for second user.
+4) Enter username - â€œJRobertâ€  and  password â€œ123456â€ on the Login screen to navigate to chat screen for second user.
 Let's roll!

 5) Message exchange between different users.